Available in editions: SE+, EE

 The module automatically:

-1. Discovers datastores from the cloud provider discovery data
+1. Discovers datastores from the cloud provider discovery data.

-2. Generates StorageClass names by sanitizing datastore names to meet Kubernetes DNS naming requirements
+2. Generates StorageClass names by sanitizing datastore names to meet Kubernetes DNS naming requirements.

-3. Filters excluded storage based on storageClass.exclude configuration (supports regex patterns)
+3. Filters excluded storage based on storageClass.exclude configuration (supports regex patterns).

 4. Creates StorageClasses with appropriate parameters:

-• allowVolumeExpansion: true (modern mode only)
+• allowVolumeExpansion: true (Default mode only).

-• volumeBindingMode: WaitForFirstConsumer — Ensures volumes are created in the same zone as the pod
+• volumeBindingMode: WaitForFirstConsumer: Ensures volumes are created in the same zone as the pod.

-• Topology constraints matching vSphere regions and zones
+• Topology constraints matching vSphere regions and zones.

 Volume lifecycle